libp2p/specs/webrtc-signal/README.md

 via `GetAnswers` or `GetOffers` requests.
 The timeline of an answer/offer handshake is as follows:

-1. The offerer sends a `CreateOffer` request.
+1. The offerer sends a `SendOffer` request.
 1. The signaler stores the offer, which is considered "pending".
 1. The answerer sends a `GetOffers` request and receives the offer.
 1. After the offer has been received, it is no longer pending and the signaler may safely delete it.
-1. The answerer sends a `CreateAnswer` request.
+1. The answerer sends a `SendAnswer` request.
 1. The signaler stores the answer, which is considered "pending".
 1. The offerer receives a the answer via a `GetAnswers` request.
 1. After the answer has been received, it is no longer pending and the signaler may safely delete it.